VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Just like fingerprints, every cats nose pad is different**
+- ⚡ Daily fun fact: **The Faberge, "Winter Egg" was sold in 1994 for $5.6 million.
+This is the most expensive decorative egg that has ever been sold**

 <h3 align="left">Connect with me:</h3>
 <p align="left">